-- 1. Stagger angle $\gamma$ of the HPT blade of the first stage has the most significant influence on $\eta$ , $\pi$ and $\dot{m}$ (see Figure 9). - 2.
-Next to $\gamma$ a relationship between tip gap and efficiency is detected; the remaining geometric variations only have a minor influence. - 3.
-Tt5 and SFC react most strongly to $\eta{HPC}$ and $\eta{HPT}$ , Tt3 to $\dot{m}{HPC}$ and $\dot{m}{HPT}$ , as well as N2 to $\dot{m}{HPC}$ , and N1 to $\dot{m}{LPC}$ and $\pi{LPC}$ (see Figure 10). - 4.
+- 1. Stagger angle of the HPT blade of the first stage has the most significant influence on η , π and \dot{m} (see Figure 9). - 2.
+A relationship between tip gap and efficiency is detected; the remaining geometric variations are negligible. - 3.
+Tt5 and SFC react most strongly to η{HPC} and η{HPT} , Tt3 to \dot{m}{HPC} and \dot{m}{HPT} , as well as N2 to \dot{m}{HPC} , and N1 to \dot{m}{LPC} and π{LPC} (see Figure 10). - 4.
 The sensitivity of a module with geometric variances on the aircraft engine performance depends on the condition of the remaining modules (see Figure 11).

-These results of this knowledge-based approach are used to improve detection and the understanding of the sensitivities of the overall engine performance to the blades' geometries, which is an essential area in production, as well as in maintenance, repair, and overhaul (MRO) and in operation.
+These results are used to improve detection and the understanding of the sensitivities of the overall engine performance to the blades' geometries and, which is an essential area in production, as well as in maintenance, repair, and overhaul (MRO) and in operation.
 While studies of isolated modules might help to quantify the impact of geometric variations as a first step, the analysis of the whole aircraft engine is required to obtain accurate descriptions of the aircraft engine's efficiency and condition.